Is there a cost to enter Designers of the Year?

 Awards and accolades: what makes this the year that the entrant should be celebrated (body of work, peer recognition, awards, high-profile projects, media, national/international notice) How innovative is the body of work (fresh, forward-thinking design, unique niche in the field or market, solves problems creatively)?
 Points will also be awarded for sustainable design.
 How successful is the execution of the work (selection, quality, combination of materials, unique techniques and processes, technical proficiency)?
 The work will also be evaluated by its functional merits, and for its poetic value/design aesthetic.

 If I've entered before, may I enter the same projects again?

 Yes, unless you have won a Designers of the Year award with those projects in a previous year.
 Previous winners may enter again, but must submit all new projects.
 Past winners of the Arthur Erickson award, Robert Ledingham award and “one to watch” categories may enter previously submitted works, provided at least one new project is included in the body of work.

 How old can my projects be?

 Of the three to five projects submitted, at least one project must have been completed within the last two years.
 Other projects can be up to eight years old.
-All projects must have been completed by March 1, 2021.
+For our 2022 competition, all projects must have been completed by March 1, 2022.